Ethan147/court/README.md

 - npm run ios # requires an iOS device or macOS for access to an iOS simulator
 - npm run web
 ```

+## Google APIs

+The Google Places API is used to identify an address from predictive input text.
+A Place Details request is made to then get postal gode and latitude and longitude.